mcp-rune 0.107.0

 Single Source of Truth

-The schema generators read from two sources:
+The schema generators read from these sources:

 WhatSourceExample

-Field types, labelsModel.attributestitle: { type: 'string', label: 'Title' }
+Field kinds, labelsModel.attributestitle: { type: 'string', label: 'Title' }

 Enum optionsModel.attributesstatus: { enumValues: ['unread', 'reading'] }